abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 One way to guarantee that users see data in a consistent order is to always direct their reads to the same replica.
 How would you do this with Django?
 You'll need three things:

 * A middleware function that makes the user ID accessible to the database router
-* A database router (as we've discussed)
+* A database router that reads the user ID and hashes it to assign a replica
-* A hash function that will assign users to a replica consistently
+* A hash function that will consistently assign the same user ID to the same "bucket" (replica)

-So, first, the middleware.
+First, let's examine the middleware.
 Consider this example, which uses thread local storage to store the user's ID:

 ```python
 import threading

 request_config = threading.local()

 class RouterMiddleware (object):
     def process_view( self, request, view_func, *args, **kwargs):